simonwep/selection/packages/preact/README.md

 }
 ```

 Additionally, to not interfere with text-selection, selection-js won't prevent any default events anymore (as of `v2.0.3`).
-This however can cause problems with the actual
-selection ("introduced" by [#99](https://github.com/Simonwep/selection/pull/99), reported in [#103](https://github.com/Simonwep/selection/issues/103)).
-If you don't care about
+This, however, can cause problems with the actual selection ("introduced" by [#99](https://github.com/Simonwep/selection/pull/99), reported in [#103](https://github.com/Simonwep/selection/issues/103)).
-text-selection, add the following to the container where all your selectables are located:
+If you don't care about text-selection, add the following to the container where all your selectables are located:

 ```css
 .container {